What is Talicia and how is it used?

 Nervous System/Psychiatric: depression, agitation, aggression, hallucinations, confusion, insomnia, nervousness, apathy, somnolence, anxiety, dream abnormalities, tremors, paresthesia, vertigo

-Skin: photosensitivity, urticaria, pruritus, petechiae, purpura, alopecia, dry skin, hyperhidrosis
+Skin and subcutaneous tissue disorders: Severe cutaneous adverse reactions (SCAR) such as SJS, TEN, and AGEP, photosensitivity, urticaria, pruritus, petechiae, purpura, alopecia, dry skin, hyperhidrosis

 Special Senses: tinnitus, taste perversion